-Personal accounts give users the opportunity to leave notes or share reviews with other customers.
+This feature allows users to leave notes or share reviews with other customers.

 Other features depend on the type of application.
-It may be voice assistance, rerouting, setting the radius, rating, and impressions, location sharing with friends, weather forecast, search location by photos, parking spaces finder, updates in real-time on traffic jams, etc.
+It may be voice assistance, rerouting, setting the radius, rating, and impressions, location sharing with friends, weather forecast, search location by photos, parking spaces finder, and updates in real-time on traffic jams.

 Requirements and tech stack

 GPS is the most common technology based on satellite signals.
 Every mobile gadget is equipped with a built-in GPS module and permanently receives a signal from at least three satellites.
-If a geolocation function is enabled, of course.
+That is if the geotracking function is enabled.

-A-GPS generates combined data obtained from the server and the satellite then transfers the data through the Internet using Wi-Fi or a cellular connection.
+A-GPS generates combined data obtained from the server and the satellite, then transfers it through the Internet using Wi-Fi or a cellular connection.

 Wi-Fi is a plain and efficient method.
 Its work is based on using RSSI, Google Maps, and special databases to define the location.

 Beacon is a completely different technology.
 It’s implemented using small wireless transistors and Bluetooth Low Energy (BLE).
-Beacons use BLE to send a signal to the customer to define its geolocation.
+Beacons use BLE to send signals to the customer to define its geolocation.